mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 }
 {% endhighlight %}

 So that's it, we already finished.
 If you have any question, spotted an error, etc, just ask me on [Twitter](https://twitter.com/martgnz).

-I'll post another tutorial on the following days about interactive maps.
+I'll post another tutorial in the following days about interactive maps.
 Zoom, tooltips, everything!

 Here's the final code for the map at the top ([live demo](http://bl.ocks.org/martgnz/56664c7ea8efef56f93ca948ef855d06)).
 <script src="https://gist.github.com/martgnz/98828050b66e0314e566282bc5362e9a.js"></script>

+---
+<p class="u-italic">Thanks to <a href="https://twitter.com/lukas_appelhans">Lukas Appelhans</a> for proofreading the article and suggesting a lot of improvements.</p>

 <script src="/js/d3.min.js"></script>
 <script src="/js/topojson.min.js"></script>